A guide to the teams, players and coaches in the Final Four

 THE COACHES

 Bill Self, Kansas.
-This may be the best coaching job of his career.
+This may be the best coaching job of his Hall of Fame career.

 Jay Wright, Villanova.
 The coolest — and best-dressed — coach in college basketball has changed the game and put the Wildcats in position for a second national title in three years.

-Note: This story has been corrected to show that LSU was the 11-seed that made the Final Four in 1986, not Louisville, which beat LSU in the Final Four and won the national title.